 1. Your Assigned Readings

 Start with the assigned readings.
-These are the scholarly articles, textbooks and book chapters that your teachers have selected for you to read.
+These are the scholarly articles, textbooks, and book chapters that your teachers have selected for you to read.

 Your teacher will often set scholarly articles as readings for each week.

 They will expect you to read them and come to class ready and willing to discuss them.
-When you read these texts, hopefully you took notes not the readings.
+When you read these texts, hopefully you took notes, not the readings.

 If you did take notes on your assigned readings, this is one of the first places you should go when planning your paper.

-The key to referencing good scholarly sources is to start with the sources you’ve been provided by your teacher then branch out from there.
+The key to referencing good scholarly sources is to start with the sources you’ve been provided by your teacher and then branch out from there.

 Why you Should cite Readings Assigned by your Teacher

-The reason assigned readings are top tier scholarly sources for your paper is that they have been read, checked and selected by your teacher.
+The reason assigned readings are top-tier scholarly sources for your paper is that they have been read, checked, and selected by your teacher.
 The teacher chose those readings because they believed that the sources were the best ones available for learning the course content.

-You will also want to cite the assigned readings because it shows you have been paying attention in class and keeping up with the course work.
+You will also want to cite the assigned readings because it shows you have been paying attention in class and keeping up with the coursework.